Here’s a question to ask at your next all-hands or town hall meeting: What makes us all unique? 🎤

 One of the easiest and fastest ways to learn the scope of holiday celebrations for your team is by—drum roll—asking them! 😀 Send out an inclusion and holiday diversity survey to capture further details, leaving room for comments at the end for anything you might have missed.

 Keep in mind that not all employees will be celebrating religious holidays, too.
-According to Gallup, 21% of the U.S. population reports no religious identity or faith tradition, including atheists and agnostics.
+According to the Pew Research Center, three in 10 U.S. adults report no religious identity or faith tradition, including atheists and agnostics.
 Avoid siloes when it comes to planning and hosting special celebrations during the holidays—go straight to the source and learn more about each team member.

 Try to keep certain words, decorations, food and drink options, and other party details more inclusive when you are announcing or scheduling a group activity.
 This way no one feels pressure to do something uncomfortable or disregard their own set of values.